Reference

 contract.unstake("1 aergo")

-If the smart contract is handling simple types of data, it would not be difficult to implement using only the basic APIs (getItem(), setItem()).
-However, complex data structures, data association, scope queries, filtering, sorting, and other features require the complexity and size of the data logic so developers can not focus on critical business logic.
+If a smart contract handles simple data types, it’s not difficult to implement using only the basic APIs (getItem(), setItem()).
+However, when dealing with complex data structures, data associations, scope queries, filtering, sorting, and other advanced features, the complexity and size of the data logic increases significantly.
+This makes it difficult for developers to focus on critical business logic.
 To solve this problem, Aergo supports SQL.
-This section details the types and usage of SQL APIs available in smart contracts
+This section details the types and usage of SQL APIs available in smart contracts.

-Note: The db package is currently only available on private networks and publicly on SQL TestNet.
+Note: The db package is currently only available on private networks and publicly on AlphaNet (test network for private chains)

 This function performs DDL or DML statements